Histwo/TAG/_posts/2025-02-17-TrumpAgainInATL.md

 ## **Golden Rope Prison: The Epicenter of Trump’s Operation**

-A key focus of Trump’s visit is **Golden Rope Prison**, his **secret, extrajudicial, open prison** hidden in plain site at **Welcome House** (234 Memorial Drive SW, Room 263, Atlanta, Georgia 30303).
+A key focus of Trump’s visit is **Golden Rope Prison**, his **secret, extrajudicial, open prison** hidden in plain sight at **Welcome House** (234 Memorial Drive SW, Room 263, Atlanta, Georgia 30303).
 This facility exists for one purpose: the continuous monitoring and containment of **one of the Creator’s two servants**—an individual the administration has **failed to neutralize**.
 Operated by the **U.S. Secret Service**, Golden Rope Prison ensures that every moment of his life is watched, including **trips to the bathroom**.

 ## **A Flawed Litmus Test and Pre-Spin Tactics**